 Supporting Fragile X Research Through Basketball

-Patrick's PALS is very proud to still be around in support of FRAXA Research Foundation, while at the same time always hoping that "this year" is the last year!
-When that day comes - as a result of a cure being found - it will be because of the tireless efforts of FRAXA Research Foundation, and of course, the support of loyal donors such as you!
+Patrick's PALS is one of of so many family-based events that have supported FRAXA over the years.
+We are very proud to be a part of that team!
+When the day comes and a cure has been found, it will be because of the tireless efforts of FRAXA Research Foundation, and of course, the support of loyal donors such as you!

 Until that day, Patrick's PALS continues on.